laadtushar/Crypto/Readme.md

 The code is divided into 2 files -

 1. utility.py - this contains all main functions
-2. runner.py - this runs the particular function as per use case
+2. runner.py - this runs the particular function from utility.py file as per use case

 ## Requirements